-Standard Effective Date Key Requirements AASB 2014-10 Amendments to Australian Standards - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture AASB 2015-10 Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128 AASB 2017-5 Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections 1 Jan 2022 The amendments require the full gain or loss to be recognised when the assets transferred meet the definition of a "business" under AASB 3 (whether housed in a subsidiary or not).
-AASB 2020-3 Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments 1 Jan 2022 Amendments to existing accounting standards, particularly in relation to: AASB 1 - simplifies the application of AASB 1 by a subsidiary that becomes a first-time adopter after its parent in relation to the measurement of cumulative translation differences.
+1 Jan 2022 1 Jan 2022 The amendments require the full gain or loss to be recognised when the assets transferred meet the definition of a "business" under AASB 3 (whether housed in a subsidiary or not).
+Amendments to existing accounting standards, 1 Jan 2022 AASB 1 - simplifies the application of AASB 1 by a subsidiary that becomes a first-time adopter after its parent in relation to the measurement of cumulative translation differences.
 AASB 3 - to update a reference to the Conceptual Framework for Financial Reporting without changing the accounting requirements for business combinations.
 AASB 9 - to clarify the fees an entity includes when assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability.
-AASB 116 - to require an entity to recognise the sales proceeds from selling items produced while preparing property, plant and equipment for its instead of deducting the amounts received from the cost of the asset.
-AASB 137 Provisions, Contingent Liabilities and Contingent Assets - to specify the costs that an entity includes when assessing whether a contract will be loss-making.
-AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current AASB 2020-6 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current - Deferral of Effective Date 1 Jan 2023 Amends AASB 101 to require a liability be classified as current when companies do not have a substantive right to defer settlement at the end of the reporting period.
+AASB 116 - to require an entity to recognise the sales proceeds from selling items produced while preparing property, plant and equipment for its intended use and the related cost in profit or loss, instead of deducting the amounts received from the cost of the asset.
+AASB 137 Provisions, Contingent Liabilities and Contingent Assets -to specify the costs that an entity includes when assessing whether a contract will be loss-making.
+1 Jan 2023 Amends AASB 101 to require a liability be classified as current when companies do not have a substantive right to defer settlement at the end of the reporting period.
 AASB 2020-6 defers the mandatory effective date of amendments that were originally made in AASB 2020-1 so that the amendments are required to be applied for annual reporting periods beginning on or after 1 January 2023 instead of 1 January 2022.
+1 Jan 2023

 In November 2021, the IASB published the Exposure Draft Non-current Liabilities with Covenants to propose amendments to IAS 1 Presentation of Financial Statements.
-The amendments specify that compliance with conditions after the reporting period would not affect whether the liability is classified as current or non- current.
+The amendments specify that compliance with conditions after the reporting period would not affect whether the liability is classified as current or non-current.
 AASB 2021-2 Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definition of Accounting Estimates 1 January 2023 AASB 2021-2 amendments provide a definition of and clarifications on accounting estimates and clarify the concept of materiality in the context of disclosure of accounting policies.
 AASB 2021-5 Amendments to Australian Accounting Standards - Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023 The amendments narrow the scope of the initial recognition exemption so that it does not apply to transactions that give rise to equal and offsetting temporary differences and clarify that the exemption does not apply to transactions such as leases and decommissioning obligations.